Video Link: https://vimeo.com/255869000

 In other words, it was strictly done on the honor system.

 The results were somewhat of a surprise.

-According to one of the experiment organizers, men who had received testosterone lied less compared to the placebo group.
+According to one of the experiment organizers, men who received testosterone lied less than the placebo group.

-The scientists explain that this may be due to an increase in positive self-esteem caused by a sense of pride, which increases along with the hormone.
+The scientists explain that this may be due to increased positive self-esteem caused by a sense of pride, which increases a long with the hormone.

 The final results of the study found liars have low testosterone levels in 75% of cases.